yashi057/lunar-ice-mission/docs/PS08_BRIEF.md

 ---

-## Part 6 — Hardware knowledge — do you need any?
+## Part 6 — Hardware — do you need any?

-**Short answer: NO.** Not for this hackathon.
+**Short answer: NO.** Not for now.

-PS 08 is a purely data-and-software problem.
+this is a purely data-and-software problem.
 The hardware (Chandrayaan-2 satellite) is already in orbit doing its job.
 We just download and process the data it collected.

 Useful (NOT mandatory) background:
 - Rough idea of how SAR radar returns work (Google "SAR remote sensing basics" — 10 min read)